 Teaching in the Department

 The Department welcomes the teaching input of its PhD students and recognises this as an essential part of preparation for the academic workplace.
 For this reason, it appoints a separate Postgraduate Tutors Liaison Officer who oversees the training, teaching activities and resources available to postgraduate tutors.
 The current Liaison Officer is Dr Rochelle Sibley.
-PhD students teach for our department on the large first-year core modules, Modes of Reading, Modern World Literatures, Medieval to Renaissance, and Epic.
-Other modules may have teaching vacancies on occasion, but the normal expectation is that PhD students teach only on our first-year modules.
+PhD students teach on the large first-year core modules, Modes of Reading, Modern World Literatures, Medieval to Renaissance, and Epic.
+Other modules may have teaching vacancies on occasion, but the normal expectation is that PhD students teach primarily on our first-year modules.
+PGRs and sessional tutors cannot convene modules.
 We recognize the strong contribution PG tutors make to undergraduate teaching, and encourage their nomination for PG WATEs (Warwick Award for Teaching Excellence), which PG tutors are often awarded.

 If you would like to teach

-Discuss the matter with your supervisor: you must have his or her permission to apply for teaching.
+Discuss the matter with your supervisor: you must have their permission to apply for teaching.
 You may also discuss teaching with the Postgraduate Liaisons Officer, the Director of Teaching and Learning or the Director of Graduate Studies.
-Once you have your supervisor's permission, enter your details via the following link: PhD Tutor Application.
-You will need to state your area of research, upload a CV, and identify on which of the first-year modules you would like to teach.
-All applicants are interviewed at the start of term 3 and assigned teaching based on our Teaching Allocation policy.
-Tutors who have taught successfully for the department are not normally re-interviewed in subsequent years.
+Once you have your supervisor's permission, you will need to apply formally through the University when the vacancy is advertised.
+You will need to state your area of research, upload a CV, and identify which of the first-year modules you would like to teach.

 Your responsibility is to guide our undergraduates in accordance with the professional training and development offered by the department and at University level.
 Tutors are regarded as members of staff and therefore should conduct themselves in a professional manner.